 Better Business Bureau (BBB) conducted a study on Craigslist puppy scams (and other similar internet sales of dogs), finding that 12.5% of all reported online purchase fraud was related specifically to puppy sale scams as consumers filed tens of thousands of reports.

 The study also includes real stories of scammed people:

-- One person sent money to a breeder of Huskies, but never got the puppies.
+- One person sent money to a breeder of Huskies but never got the puppies.

-The US Department of Agriculture (USDA) are working on regulating this are through their Retail Pet Store Rule, but it is yet to be enacted.
+The US Department of Agriculture (USDA) regulates this area through its Retail Pet Store Rule, but it is yet to be enacted.

 There are three main ways online puppy scams are done:

-- Fake breeder's website which you find from an online search;
+- Fake breeder's website, which you find from an online search;

-- Ads website like Craigslist or eBay;
+- Ads websites like Craigslist or eBay;

 - Facebook puppy scams where fraudsters disguised as real people post a sale of a dog for whom “they wish to find a new home.”

 What a Facebook puppy scam post may look like: